Home decor enthusiasts can certainly be forgiven for looking for some other go-to furniture stores like Pottery Barn:

-Overstock has a huge selection of furniture, home decor and styles, and the best part is that they sell it at excellent prices that you won’t find anywhere else.
+Overstock has a huge selection of furniture, home decor and styles, and the best part is that they sell it at great prices that you won’t find anywhere else.

 How?
-Because Overstock specializes in buying furniture that other outlets have liquidated (which is to say, they sold it for cheap to make room for new inventory), allowing them to then re-sell it to consumers at prices better than most retailers.
+Because Overstock specializes in buying furniture that other outlets have liquidated (which is to say, they sold it for cheap to make room for new inventory), allowing them to then re-sell it to consumers at low prices that are better than most retailers.

-Ikea has been the preferred Pottery Barn alternative of the budget-conscious for years thanks to its wide selection of modern, stylish furniture.
+Ikea has been the preferred Pottery Barn alternative of the budget-conscious for years thanks to its emphasis on contemporary design and wide selection of stylish, modern furniture.

 More Great Stuff from Irreverent Gent: